 Guided Tour of Kandy: Gods, Kings & Men

-Today head to the center of Kandy, once known as the Kingdom of Kandy.
+Today head to the centre of Kandy, once known as the Kingdom of Kandy.
 Take some time to visit the famous UNESCO protected Temple of the Tooth.
-Next wander around the colorful market followed by some tea at the historic Queen's Hotel.
+Next wander around the colourful market followed by some tea at the historic Queen's Hotel.